microsoft/pxt-adafruit/docs/courses/maker/projects/fabric-friend.md

 ### Sew the two pieces of fabric together

-* Using normal sewing thread, sew the front and back of the Fabric Friend together
+* Using normal sewing thread, sew the front and back of the Fabric Friend together.
-* Leave an opening to stuff with filling
+* Leave an opening to stuff with filling.
-* In this example, the quadropus legs were sewn first because they would be the most difficult to stuff with fill
+* In this example, the quadropus legs were sewn first because they would be the most difficult to stuff with fill.

 ### Stuff with filling

-* Using your fill material, gently push filling into the opening of your Fabric Friend
+* Using your fill material, gently push filling into the opening of your Fabric Friend.
-* If your fabric friend has small appendages, like the legs of this quadropus, stuff them first
+* If your fabric friend has small appendages, like the legs of this quadropus, stuff them first.
-* You can use a pencil to help push fill into a narrow leg
+* You can use a pencil to help push fill into a narrow leg.

 ![Use a pencil to stuff filling in hard-to-reach places](/static/courses/maker/projects/fabric-friend/friend-making23.jpg)

 ### Find a home for the battery pack

-* You can sew a simple pocket on your Fabric Friend to place the battery pack
+* You can sew a simple pocket on your Fabric Friend to place the battery pack.
-* You can also put the battery inside your Fabric Friend, just keep in mind you won’t be able to access it, so you’ll need to disconnect the battery cable to turn off the lights
+* You can also put the battery inside your Fabric Friend, just keep in mind you won’t be able to access it, so you’ll need to disconnect the battery cable to turn off the lights.

 ![Battery pocket side view](/static/courses/maker/projects/fabric-friend/friend-making24.jpg)